TrickfireRobotics/Documentation/CodingStandard.md

 - All C++ and Python code should use 4 spaces instead of tabs.
 - C++ braces should always be placed on their own line.
+  - EXCEPTION: Braces for braced initialization lists should not be placed on their own line.
 - Inline C++ functions inside of header definitions is discouraged.
 - Ommitting braces in C++ clauses that include only a single statement is encouraged, unless that statement is another C++ clause (such as a `for` loop or `if` statement).